levimaaia/emailler/README-emailler.md

 <p align="center"><img src="img/emailler-logo.png" alt="emai//er-logo" height="200px"></p>

-Emai//er is an email and usenet news software package for the Apple //e Enhanced or Apple IIgs.
+Emai//er is an email and Usenet news software package for the Apple //e Enhanced or Apple IIgs.
 An Uthernet-II ethernet card is required for sending and receiving messages.

 Emai//er is implemented as a number of ProDOS executables, each of which performs one distinct function.  `EMAIL.SYSTEM` provides the main user interface, and invokes the other executables as needed.  `EMAIL.SYSTEM` is automatically reloaded when the helper program completes its function.